practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

   (require [clojure.set :as set]))
 ```

-The functions from clojure.set can be used via the alias name, rather than the fully qualified name, i.e. `clojure.set/intersection`
+Functions from `clojure.set` can be used via the alias name, `set/intersection`, rather than the fully qualified name, `clojure.set/intersection`

 ```clojure
 (set/intersection #{1 2 3} #{2 3 4}) ; => #{2 3}